-Travel purpos Dates of trave Hotel/lodging/ Address (city, e:e et to/from this location: host name: state, country): e email, in case of emergency: Will you requ est a travel advance?
+First Travel I Travel purpos Dates of trave Hotel/lodging, Address (city, Host/colleagu -ocation : se: l to/from this location: host name: , state, country): ne email, in case of emergency: Will you requ uest a travel advance?
 Will you req uest reimbursements?
-Yes No Yes No minimizing If seeking reim the reason an itemize Rice is a tax-e ents inchael before using personal funds on trav reimbursement. inbursements, bring Rachael all itemized in for the expense.
-A credit card slip alone ed receipt from a vendor/restaurant. xempt institution in Texas.
-We cannot reim the is charged.
-See BioSciences staff for t receipts, along v is not sufficient mburse Texas s with the fund to use for expense(s) and ; you may need to specifically request sales tax or Texas hotel tax; try to
+Yes No Yes No Reimbursements Check with Rachael before using personal funds on travel; BioSciences may be able to pay up-front, minimizing reimbursement.
+If seeking reimbursements, bring Rachael all itemized receipts, along with the fund to use for expense(s) and the reason for the expense.
+A credit card slip alone is not sufficient; you may need to specifically request an itemized receipt from a vendor/restaurant.
+Rice is a tax-exempt institution in Texas.
+We cannot reimburse Texas sales tax or Texas hotel tax; try to ensure none is charged.
+See BioSciences staff for tax exemption forms that you can take while traveling.